Skip to content

 Barriers and facilitators

-Boland et al. conducted a systematic review of the barriers and facilitators of paediatric shared decision-making.
-This review was strengthened by the presence of multiple perspectives (i.e. healthcare professionals, parents, children, and observers).
+Boland et al. systematically reviewed the barriers and facilitators of paediatric shared decision-making.
+This review was strengthened by multiple perspectives (i.e. healthcare professionals, parents, children, and observers).

 *Power imbalances include the exclusion of children/parents from the decision-making conversation or a feeling by the child/parent of disempowerment or intimidation.